Top Short Term Career Training Programs

 8. Wind Turbine Technicians maintain facilities and equipment that generate power through the wind.
 They test equipment for safety and efficiency, diagnose problems, replace parts, and perform other repairs.
 Wind power has expanded rapidly due to the push for alternative energy sources and advances in wind power technology, so jobs are expanding at a much faster than average rate.

-Technicians complete certificate programs which range in length from 3 months to 2 years.
+Technicians complete certificate programs which range in length from three months to two years.
 Search "Wind Turbine Technician Training" to identify some options in your area.

 Job Outlook - Jobs for wind turbine technicians are expected to grow by 96% from 2016-2026, a much faster rate than for other occupations.

 Salary - The mean annual wage for wind turbine technicians in 2017 was $53,880.
 The lowest 10% earned less than $37,850, while the top 10% earned at least $80,170.